Skip to main content

 The Downtown Kitchener BIA has contracted the Working Centre to collect curbside waste from King Street on weekdays after 4:00 pm and Saturdays.

-Should you require additional support, please reference the attached Who to Call Card.
+Should you require additional support, please reference our Who to Call Card

 Business Training Resources